benmvp/slides/2018/ndcsydney/nav-react.md

 - **First planet:** Mercury
 - Probably the biggest complaint w/ React isn't React itself
-  * But the tooling needed to get setup
+  * But the tooling needed to get set up
-- I think there problem is that there's so much choice
+- I think the problem is that there's so much choice in this area
   * You need to know how the tools work before you can get up and running

 /////